 The data format for email destinations is HTML by default.
 You can choose the columns that are displayed in the resulting email.

 If you choose Numeric for the value, you can specify a default value that is used if the data cannot be coerced into a numeric value.
 You can specify any negative or positive number.

-If you choose DateTime for the value, specify the Date/Time format that you want to use for the column.
-For more information about using a variable, see Timestamp variables.
+If you choose Date/Time for the value, specify the format that you want to use for the column.
+For more information about using a variable, see Time stamp variables.

 Connections can run at a highly configurable time interval, such as multiple times per hour, day, week, or month.

-- To view details about when the connection is running, click the name of the connection.
-On the resulting connection details page, click the Runs tab.
+- To view details when the connection runs, click the Logs tab.